 Chewable jewelry is most often used by children and adults on the autism spectrum and/or with other neurodevelopmental disabilities such as cerebral palsy, Down syndrome, sensory processing disorder, ADHD, etc. Some people with mental health conditions such as anxiety, and those who struggle with body-focused repetitive behaviors (BFRBs) such as nail biting, skin picking, and hair pulling (trichotillomania) may also benefit from chewing.
 Whether you have one of these diagnoses or not, if you think you might benefit from chewelry, it is worth a try!

 Chewing is a form of stimming, also known as sensory stimulation.
-It’s basically fidgeting with the mouth instead of the hands, and neurodiverse people chew for similar reasons.
-People who chew are sensory seeking in the area of oral sensory input — they need sensation of this type to self-regulate.
+It’s basically fidgeting with the mouth instead of the hands.
+People who bite and chew outside of eating are sensory seekers in the area of oral motor input — they need sensation of this type to self-regulate.
 They chew to cope with stress, anxiety, boredom, and/or because of sensory overload involving other senses.
 Self-soothing with oral sensory input is a normal part of human development.
 Babies and toddlers put everything in their mouths as a way of exploring their environment, and pacifiers can help them calm down when they’re overwhelmed.

 Because neurodivergent people process sensory information differently than neurotypical people, the need to chew can persist into later childhood and adulthood.
-There is nothing wrong with this, and people who benefit from chewelry should never be judged negatively for it.
+There is nothing wrong with this, and they should never be judged negatively for it.
 Supporting people who chew is a key part of being an ally to actually autistic people and celebrating neurodiversity.
 Chewelry is a coping tool, and along with items such as sensory toys, fidget jewelry, and noise-canceling headphones, it can be an essential item in your sensory toolbox.